-Up until 2014, Aptis speaking and writing raters were trained face-to-face in a workshop lasting two days followed by certification training.
-However, as the Aptis test grows and is administered in a wider variety of countries, training raters face-to-face has become less practical.
-The Aptis assessment team decided in 2014 to develop an online rater training platform.
+Up until 2014, Aptis speaking and writing raters were trained face-to-face in a workshop lasting two days followed by accreditation.
+However, as the Aptis test grows and is administered in a wider variety of countries, training raters face-to-face is becoming less practical.
+In 2014, the Aptis assessment team decided to develop an online rater training platform.

-The Aptis assessment team contacted the Language Testing Research Centre (LTRC) in 2014 and commissioned two projects in relation to the new online rater training platform: (1) a review of the draft online platform and (2) the design of a study to ensure that online rater training is effective.
+The Aptis assessment team contacted the Language Testing Research Centre (LTRC) at The University of Melbourne in 2014 and commissioned two projects in relation to the new online rater training platform: (1) a review of the draft online platform; and (2) the design of a study to ensure that online rater training is effective.
 The current report outlines the findings of this study.